-Check out the full article here, and posted below!
+Check out the full article here, with a preview posted below!

 So what can you do to turn inward and explore the beautiful feeling of accessing your heart–your “Soul Energy” as Savitri describes?
 First, Savitri suggests that physical, mental and emotional pain are alarm systems created by the body to warn you that your soul is not guiding your life story.
 Savitri says to look at these alarms as “blessings” and appreciate them, so that we can better understand what feelings such as depression, loneliness, hate, anger and jealousy are telling us.
 All pain and these negative feelings are the universe indicating to us that we are going off course.

 Second, we can practice heart-centered activities.
 As we commemorate the start of spring, we can direct our attention to the element of wood while cultivating heart-centered activities such as nurturing blooms, family, and friends through picnics and other activities.
 We can invite the spirit of spring into our homes as we open blinds and bring in light.